Big Ku Lodge

 The Branham name has been synonymous with quality fishing and hunting experiences in Bristol Bay for over 50 years.

 Chris and Linda Branham started their famous Royal Wolf Lodge over 15 years ago with the help of The Fly Shop, and what began as a tent operation in the woods has evolved into one of the most respected trophy trout destinations in the state, built on the integrity, hard work and vision they brought to the project.
-So it is with the confidence built on all those years of working together with them that we enthusiastically approach the opportunity to help anglers experience their newer sister operation, Big Ku Lodge.
+So it is with the confidence built on all those years of experience that their newer sister operation, Big Ku Lodge runs.

 Ideal for serious trout anglers

 Big Ku Lodge is nestled on a bluff above its namesake river – the Kukaklek overlooking a spectacular vista of river, lake and sweeping Alaskan wilderness.
-Built several years ago on privately-leased native land within the boundaries of Katmai Preserve (the Branhams hold the lease rights on over 5,000 acres up and down the Big Ku River and including some lakeshore on Kukaklek Lake, as well), the lodge could not be more centrally located to the highest concentrations of trophy trout streams in the state.
+Built several years ago on privately-leased native land within the boundaries of Katmai Preserve (the Branhams hold the lease rights on over 5,000 acres up and down the Big Ku River and including some lakeshore on Kukaklek Lake as well), the lodge is centrally located to the highest concentrations of trophy trout streams in the state.

 This isolated outpost combines the best of all worlds for the serious trout angler – four incredible rivers within quick and easy boat access, and a home-base that is as comfortable as it is remote.
 Guests here can walk down and fish the legendary Big Ku River anytime they wish, before and after their normal fishing day.